angrykim/agusmakmun.github.io/_posts/2018-06-08-fictional_case_scenario_of_financial_abuse.md

 ~~~~

-We are a company called "P-wallet" that provides mobile payment service(It provides `payment, money transfer, and withdraw`).
+We are a company called "P-wallet" that provides mobile payment service(It provides `payment, money transfer, deposit, and withdraw by bank account`).

 Recently, the marketing team has confirmed that many users have entered our service through various events.